-One of the few properties in Wonder Valley that lies next to its own mountain, Horse With No Name is the perfect spot to enjoy a weekend of relaxation, cookouts, and starry nights.
+One of the few properties in the area that lies next to its own mountain, Horse With No Name is the perfect spot to enjoy a relaxing weekend of cookouts, hiking, and starry nights.
+Our two sites normally accommodate up to 8 people.
+(Please call if you have more.)
 Local sights and activities within 15-20 minutes from the camp include: a great, friendly hip bar (The Palms, Thurs-Sundays), the local pool (Memorial Day through Labor Day); a real oasis (on the grounds of the historic TwentyNine Palms Hotel); a local drive-in theater (year round); cafe's, pizza, and other amenities in the town of 29 Palms; and Joshua Tree National Park (the North entrance to the Park is 20 minutes from this site.)
 It's thirty minutes to the village of Joshua Tree (Joshua Tree Music Festival, the Joshua Tree Saloon); , 45 minutes to Yucca Valley, Landers and Pioneertown (Pappy and Harriet's, the Integratron, Big Rock); while Palm Springs and Coachella are 1 hour away, and you can drive through the Park to get there.

 🐢If you feel like hiking , but don't feel like driving - just hike up the mountain next door!
 But bring water and your cell phone - it's steeper than it looks!
 (PS - great cell reception in this area!)

-🚩The desert may be windy, so BRING REBAR to pin your tents down!
+🚩The desert can get windy, so BRING REBAR to pin your tents down!
 Suggested rebar lengths are 1 - 2 feet long; they can be found at any hardware store.
 There's a Home Depot in Yucca Valley; there's also a good hardware store right in 29 Palms: Builder's Supply/ Parker's Building Supply.

 🚨At the end of their stay, campers must pack out all their trash.
 There is a dumpster at the end of the long driveway, in front of my neighbor's house, that's available for trash.
 Failure to pack out your trash may subject you to a $25 cleaning fee.
 Don't leave your trash etc behind - you may be fined.